-A. MOTION TO RECOMMEND APPROVAL of the TPA's Public Participation Plan (PPP) Update
+A. MOTION TO ADOPT the TPA's Public Participation Plan (PPP) Update

 The TPA's PPP establishes policies and procedures for public engagement, including notice of proposed actions and opportunity for input.
-The draft document is attached and also available at PalmBeachTPA.org/Public-Participation-Plan.
+A resolution is provided.
+The draft document is attached and also available at PalmBeachTPA.org/PPP.
 Updates include: